Letter to Parents

 FREQUENTLY ASKED QUESTIONS ABOUT FREE AND REDUCED PRICE SCHOOL MEALS

 Children need healthy meals to learn.
 Webster Groves School District offers healthy meals every school day.
-Breakfast costs $1.75; lunch costs $2.75.
+At the elementary schools, breakfast costs $1.75; lunch costs $2.80.
+At the high school, breakfast costs $2.80; lunch costs $2.85; and build-your-own (student choice, Mexican Line, Deli Line) costs $3.50.
 Your children may qualify for free meals or for reduced price meals.
 Reduced price is $0.30 for breakfast and $0.40 for lunch.
 This packet includes an application for free or reduced price meal benefits, and a set of detailed instructions.
 Below are some common questions and answers to help you with the application process.

 1. WHO CAN GET FREE OR REDUCED PRICE MEALS?

 - All children in households receiving benefits from the Food Stamp Program/Supplemental Nutrition Assistance Program (SNAP), the Food Distribution Program on Indian Reservations (FDPIR) or Temporary Assistance/Temporary Assistance for Needy Families (TANF), are eligible for free meals.